viljami/game-controller-overlay/README.md

 });
 ```

-Use conrols in the order they were given to GameControls.
+Use controls in the order they were given to GameControls.

 ```
 var joystick = GameControls.outputs[0];